One Fatal Hour (1936)

 WTF!?
 “Confusing” barely begins to describe this muddled science fiction outing, which actually challenges The Dark for its sheer inability to make up its mind what it’s about and what its monster is.
 We know how The Dark got the way it is; Lord knows who was responsible for this mess.
 It’s “The Future” – and global warming has had its way with the world, resulting in a London that’s flooded, polluted, rat-infested and rife with disease.
 (This may indeed be one of the earliest examples of the environmental warning sub-genre, but this stuff is only there to look kewl in a distinctly sub-Blade Runner sort of way.)
 A killer is on the loose, ripping out the hearts of his victims; and apparently in the believe that it takes a psychopath to catch a psychopath, chocolate-munching, caffeine-guzzling, heavy ordnance-toting Harley Stone (Rutger Hauer) is brought back from suspension and teamed up with suit-wearing, university-educated, health food nibbling Dick Durkin (Neil Duncan).
 They’re the original odd couple!
 And together, they fight crime!
-Apparently operating under the delusion that this isn’t quite enough clichés for us to be going on with, the film opens with Stone visiting a strip club.
+Operating, it appears, under the delusion that this isn’t quite enough clichés for us to be going on with, the film opens with Stone visiting a strip club.
 Then we learn that Stone’s partner was killed before his eyes by the same killer.
 And that Stone was having an affair with his partner’s wife.
 And that Stone is somehow in psychic contact with the killer.
 You following all this?
 Pay attention, I’ll be asking questions.
 After teasing us with everything from a giant rat to an actual satanic manifestation, the film proceeds to serve up a monster so unabashedly copied from Alien, you almost have to admire its chutzpah.
 Lost in this mess are Michael J. Pollard, playing exactly the same role after all these years; Pete Postlethwaite; and the late, great Ian Dury.
 Also, Kim Cattrall shows up in her Undiscovered Country ’do and flashes her boobs in a textbook example of the Gratuitous Shower Scene.
 Look, I’m not saying that Split Second isn’t entertaining.
 Just don’t try to make sense of it.
 Your head might explode.

 The Storm (1938)